shreyadon/cheat_sheet/CheatSheet.md

 **gets (get string):**
 Will pause the program and wait for the user to type something in the terminal and press return.
 Returns a String with the user's input.

-**Math operations:**
-These will be covered in the Integer and Float sections.

 **rand:**
-returns a random integer within a range when given an integer as an argument.
+Returns a random integer within a range when given an integer as an argument.
 `rand(3) # returns a whole number between 0 and 2`
 returns a random decimal between 0 and 1 when not given any argument.
 `rand # returns a decimal between 0 and 1`

 ### Class String

-Ignore: Add notes on String interpolation.
 **.concat (.+ / +) method:**
 Appends the given arguments to a string. when given an integer as an argument, it converts the integer into ASCII code.
 `"hi".concat(33)`